 How many times have you heard that green cars are way too expensive?
 Too many times, I bet.
 Maybe you are one of those people that still think green cars are expensive.
 Don’t feel bad.
 Most people think the same anyway.
-According to The Huffington post, in a survey by AutoTrader.com, people where asked about the main reasons why they would or wouldn’t consider buying alternative-fuel vehicles.
+According to The Huffington Post, in a survey by AutoTrader.com, people were asked about the main reasons why they would or wouldn’t consider buying alternative-fuel vehicles.

 “Seventy percent of those surveyed said “better fuel economy” is a reason for purchasing an alternative-fuel vehicle.
 Seems logical, right?
 Yet when it comes to hybrids and plug-in hybrids, about 70 percent of those surveyed selected “too expensive to purchase” as their reason against buying a hybrid or plug-in hybrid.”

 As you can see, the extra cost of green cars ‘alienates’ people from buying them.
 Most people don’t even know that by buying a green car now, besides the environment, will save them lots of money in the long run.
 Even the ones who are aware of this information, don’t really believe that they will be able to get profit in the long run with money saved on fuel.

 “Basically, most people don’t want to spend $36,000 on an all-electric Ford Focus.
 Based on their answers, it seems they’re likely unaware of affordable alt-fuel cars like the Toyota Prius c ($19,080), Honda Insight ($18,725) or Honda CR-Z ($19,995),” according to The Huffington Post.